Brazillian playmaker, Neymar Junior celebrates after scoring his penalty

 While Brazil would continue to pressure the Venezuelan defense, it would not find a second in the first half despite attempting seven shots.

-In the 53rd minute, Willian finally doubled the Brazilian’s lead as and when he finished off a low cross sent in by Renato Augusto that meandered to the right of the Venezuelan six-yard box.
+In the 53rd minute, Willian finally doubled the Brazilian’s lead when he finished off a low cross sent in by Renato Augusto that meandered to the right of the Venezuelan six-yard box.

 At an incredibly tough angle, the Chelsea man was able to guide his shot just inside the left post.